 Adjusting Time-Series Visualizations

-In time-series visualizations, the time-range, axis options, coloring (by groups), and mouse-selection modes can be adjusted eaasily.
+In time-series visualizations, the time-range, axis options, coloring (by groups), and mouse-selection modes can be adjusted easily.

-- Time-series chart offers three main plot types.
-Each plot type offers a different unique perspective on understanding the data status and changes over time.
+- The time-series chart offers three main plot types.
+Each plot type offers a unique perspective on changes in the data over time.

 - Controlling the time-range is one of the key configurations for analyzing data with a time-series chart.

-- Slope chart show changes in data from one selected time to another, removing all other data in-between for a simplified view of data.
+- Slope charts show changes in data from one selected time to another, removing all other data in-between for a simplified view of data.

 - By comparing record groups, you can assign colors to each record line to visualize how each record belongs within the groups.

-- Mouse-over interaction is key to provide additional rich context and information on demand for accurate analysis.
+- Mouse-over interaction is important to provide additional information in your analysis.

 Time-series data can also be analyzed over record lists, maps, and scatter plots.